 Happy couple receiving house keys.

-What is the Renters' Rights Bill?.
+What is the Renters' Rights Act?.

-04 Mar 2025 | 2 min
+09 Jan 2026 | 2 min

-What’s in the Renters’ Rights Bill?
+What’s in the Renters’ Rights Act 2025?

-The Bill includes many new policies designed to give renters in England more protection against rising rents and substandard conditions.
-Here are some of the key measures:
+The Act includes many new policies designed to give the 11 million private renters in England more protection against rising rents and substandard conditions.

 The abolition of Section 21 evictions

 Section 8 notices require landlords to prove that the tenant has breached at least one of the mandatory grounds for eviction, and it can be costly if mistakes are made when filling out the required form (Tenancy form 3).
-However, the new Bill also introduces additional grounds for a landlord to evict and revises several existing reasons so they’re easier to understand.
+However, the new Act also introduces additional grounds for a landlord to evict and revises several existing reasons so they’re easier to understand.

 An end to fixed term assured shorthold tenancies (ASTs)